We have

 - Not caring for checking entries in lists for their current status, and thus having lists with dead / sleeping entries

-- Not having a link for comments or having a link that is hidden
+- Not having a link for comments or having a link that is difficult to find

 - Not responding to comments